Political violence: Political impacts

 There are empirical studies that link violence with increases in political participation.
 One natural experiment examines the effect of being abducted by Joseph Kony's LRA on political participation.
 An abducted male Ugandan youth, or in other words a former child soldier, had a greater probability of voting for Uganda's 2005 referendum and being a community mobilizer/leader than a male Ugandan youth who was not abducted.

 However, this effect is not just contained to Uganda.
 Another natural experiment on the effects of the Sierra Leone civil war found that victimized households, household whose members were killed, injured, maimed, captured, or made refugees, were more likely to register to vote, attend community meetings, and participate in local political and community groups than households that did not experience violence.

 Economic impacts

 A study on the effects of the Sierra Leone civil war found that victimized households, household whose members were killed, injured, maimed, captured, or displaced, did not have long-term impacts on owning assets, child nutrition, consumption expenditures and earnings.

 Datasets

+Datasets enable studying the causes of political violence.